06ATI69/navbar/README.md

 # navbar
-responsive navbar
+Responsive navbar.
-a header creating that looks good on a mobile phone
+One header creating that looks good on a mobile phone.